toss/es-git/docs/reference/classes/IndexEntries.md

 # Class: IndexEntries

-An iterator over the entries in an index
+An iterator over the entries in an index.

 ## Methods